Kow Nkensen Arkaah

 Kow Nkensen Arkaah (14 July 1927 – 25 April 2001) was a Ghanaian politician who was Vice-President of Ghana from 1993 to 1997.
-He was also a chief of Senya Breku.
+He was also a chief of Senya Beraku.

 Early life

-Kow Arkaah was born on 14 July 1927 at Senya Breku in the Central Region of the Gold Coast (now Ghana).
+Kow Arkaah was born on 14 July 1927 in Senya Beraku in the Central Region of the Gold Coast (now Ghana).
 He attended Mfantsipim School between 1941 and 1946, then Achimota College.
 He proceeded to the United States of America, where he obtained his first degree at Tufts College, after which he attended Harvard University for an MBA between 1952 and 1954.

 Career

 Arkaah was an Assistant Sales Manager of Secony Oil Corporation of New York City.
 He later returned to his homeland.
 From 1954 to 1957, Arkaah worked as a Marketing Executive of Mobil Oil Ghana Limited.
 For the next 10 years up to 1968, Arkaah worked with the civil service, rising to become Principal Secretary between 1966 and 1968.
 He was head of the Ghana National Trading Corporation (GNTC), a huge national trading franchise at the time, the Ghana Airways airline and the Ghana National Procurement Agency.
 During 1965, he was the Chief Commercial Officer for foreign trade.
 He has also worked as a consultant in the Gambia, Sierra Leone, Yugoslavia and Ethiopia.